phu0ngng/nccl/doc/source/usage/communicators.rst

 Using multiple NCCL communicators concurrently
 ----------------------------------------------

 Prior to NCCL 2.26, using multiple NCCL communicators per-device required serializing the order of all communication operations (via CUDA stream dependencies or synchronization) into a consistent total global order otherwise deadlocks could ensue.
-As of 2.26, NCCL implicitly creates this order dynamically by following the order operations are issued from the host.
+As of 2.26, NCCL introduces :ref:`NCCL_LAUNCH_ORDER_IMPLICIT` which when enabled implicitly creates this order dynamically by following the order operations are issued from the host.
 Thus to remain deadlock free, users must ensure the order of host-side launches matches for all devices.
 This is most easily accomplished by using a determinstic order issued from a single host thread per-device.
 For example:

 .. code:: C
   ncclAllReduce(..., comm1, stream1); // all ranks do this first